 - Stiffness – One of the most common arthritis symptoms, stiffness will most often occur first thing in the morning or after sitting for prolonged periods of time.
 If you have morning stiffness that lasts longer than one hour it could be arthritis.

 - Swelling – Experiencing unexplained swelling that lasts longer than three days, or occurs more than three times per month is another symptom of arthritis.
 If you experience swelling, you should consider talking to your healthcare provider as this may be an early sign of arthritis.

-- Pain – Pain is hard to pinpoint when it comes to arthritis because it can come and go, or be constant.
+- Joint Pain – Pain is hard to pinpoint when it comes to arthritis because it can come and go, or be constant.
 You may also experience joint pain while moving, or when at rest and it could be in many different parts of your body.

 - Difficulty moving – When the pain, swelling, and stiffness compounds, it can make it difficult to move or do common household tasks with ease.